-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

 For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats with yogurt post.
 Let's get cooking!

-- ¼ c unsweetened applesauce
+- ¼ cup unsweetened applesauce (homemade applesauce or store-bought)

 - 1 medium banana, mashed

-- ½ c walnuts, chopped
+- ½ cup walnuts, chopped

-- ¾ c unsweetened coconut flakes
+- ¾ cup unsweetened coconut flakes

-- 1 T pumpkin pie spice
+- 1 tablespoon pumpkin pie spice

 - Add the applesauce mixture to the oats mixture and combine thoroughly.

 To Air Fry Granola: